Limmen/csle/README.md

-# `pycr` The Python Cyber Range for Self-Learning Cyber Security Systems
+# `pycr`: The Python Cyber Range for Self-Learning Cyber Security Systems

 `pycr` is a platform for evaluating and developing reinforcement learning agents for on control problems in cyber security.
 It can be considered as a cyber range